 The brand therefore has managed to move from a rational, to a neurological, to an endocrine response.

 The curious thing is that during these shifts, Apple’s entry into new biological spheres of influence has been largely unchallenged.
 I suspect this is because emotional or instinctive products are appealing due to their lack of rationalized value.
-In other words, what makes a product hormonally appealing is a lack of intellectual appeal.
+In other words, what makes a product hormonally appealing is a lack of intellectual appeal1.
 Apple can enter into the world of lustful appeal while lustful brands can’t enter into functional appeal.